NFL Power Rankings 2017: Week 15 Movers & Shakers Include Steelers, Patriots, & Panthers

 With the latest NFL powers rankings for 2017 Week 15, the New England Patriots find themselves swapping places with their AFC rivals.
 In addition, the Philadelphia Eagles are dealing with a huge injury after coming off a big win against the Los Angeles Rams.
 Cam Newtown and the Carolina Panthers also continued to look like they’re inching towards a playoff spot as the postseason approaches.

 There’s a brand new top team in the league, per ESPN in the latest power rankings.
-The Pittsburgh Steelers are now holding the top spot in the rankings after an impressive win over the Baltimore Ravens on Sunday night.
+The Pittsburgh Steelers now hold the top spot in the rankings after an impressive win over the Baltimore Ravens on Sunday night.
 Due to that big victory, Ben Roethlisberger and the Steelers were able to win their division.
 Due to the Miami Dolphins upsetting Tom Brady and the New England Patriots Monday night, the Steelers also own the AFC and the league’s best overall record.

 One of the top games of the past weekend featured the Philadelphia Eagles visiting the Los Angeles Rams.
-It was a back-and-forth affair that ultimately saw the Eagles triumphant by a final score of 43-35 on the road.
-Despite the big bounce-back win, Philadelphia lost their star quarterback Carson Wentz for the rest of the season due to an ACL tear.
+It was a back-and-forth affair that ultimately saw the Eagles triumph by a final score of 43-35 on the road.
+Despite the big bounce-back win, Philadelphia lost their star quarterback, Carson Wentz, for the rest of the season due to an ACL tear.
 As the Eagles remain a postseason contender, backup Nick Foles will try to guide the team into the playoffs.

 Due to the win, Philadelphia holds the No. 3 spot, with the Rams just below them on the latest list.